luc-ass/homebridge-evohome/README.md

 - name: can be anything you want
 - username: your Honeywell e-mail
 - password: your Honeywell password

+Optional parameters:
-- temperatureUnit: Celsius / Fahrenheit
+- temperatureUnit: Celsius / Fahrenheit (optional, defaults to Celsius)
 - locationIndex : 0, 1, 2, etc. (optional, needed for multiple locations)

 You can also add the following parameters to hide global switches: (thank you @sverspecht)